EMC Design Guidelines

 -

-Guideline #8 – Fill top and bottom layer with circuit GND and matelize the PCB edges.
+Guideline #8 – Fill top and bottom layers with circuit GND.

 -